Last updated on October 8, 2024

 If there is a history of domestic violence in your marriage, that can have a significant effect on your parenting plan.
 The court may order sole custody for the abused spouse.

-Custody Evaluators In An Atlanta Divorce
+Custody Evaluators In A Georgia Divorce

 A custody evaluator is certified by the state of Georgia to provide a professional opinion to the court as to how qualified or prepared a parent is to raise his or her children alone.
 They are generally either licensed psychologists or professional social workers.